 21. ASSIGNMENT

 (a) The rights and obligations created by this Agreement shall inure to the benefit of, and be binding upon the successors and permitted assigns of the respective Parties.
 A Party is not permitted to assign its rights and obligations under this Agreement without the prior written consent of the other party; provided, however, FRONTERA may assign this Agreement as collateral for financing purposes.
+Changes in control should constitute an “assignment” for FRONTERA.

-(b) In the event of the termination of this Agreement or the expiration of the Initial or any Renewal Term, EPMI and FRONTERA shall use commercially reasonable efforts to promptly assign to FRONTERA, or any designee of FRONTERA, all third party bilateral transactions EPMI has entered into in the performance of this Agreement.
-FRONTERA shall provide commercially reasonable credit support and shall make all reasonable efforts to enter into agreements with transaction counter-parties to facilitate such assignments.
-Should FRONTERA fail to reach agreement with transaction counter-parties and unless the Parties otherwise agree, the Parties shall enter into “back to back” transaction(s) for the net open position.
-In any such arrangement, EPMI would buy or sell the identical product from or to FRONTERA at the identical price and terms and conditions that it had bought or sold with the transaction counter-party.
-FRONTERA would assume all liabilities and obligations for the outstanding transaction with the counter-party and would provide credit support reasonably satisfactory to EPMI.
-FRONTERA shall pay EPMI, as compensation for entering into any “back to back” transactions, an amount equal to $0.10 per MWh (or equivalent dictated by the nature of the transaction).
-In entering into any “back to back” transactions, FRONTERA agrees to execute any confirmations or other agreements required to ensure that the sale from FRONTERA to EPMI provides for identical terms and conditions for the corresponding obligations between EPMI and the third party.
+[] I think this section is largely unnecessary.
+Maybe we should affirmatively state that EPMI should not enter into back to back arrangement that extend beyond the Term.

-(c) Under any circumstances in which EPMI is or may be required pursuant to the provisions of this Agreement to assign to FRONTERA transactions entered into in performance of this Agreement, including Sections 16__(b)(i)(C) and 20(b), EPMI may nevertheless propose to retain for its account some or all of such transactions, in which event FRONTERA agrees to consider in good faith any such proposal made by EPMI, provided that FRONTERA retains the right, in its sole discretion, to reject such proposal at any time.
+[NEED TO DISCUSS THE EFFECT OF A SALE OF THE FACILITY]

 22. SURVIVAL OF PROVISIONS

-Sections 5, 14, 15, 16, 17, 18, 20, 25 and 30 of this Agreement shall continue in effect after termination of this Agreement to the extent necessary to provide for final adjustments and disposition of any claims outstanding, including any such claims arising under Section 16 of this Agreement.
+Sections 5, 14, 15, 16, 17, 18, 20, 25 and 30 [Need to discuss these provisions.
+It is not entirely clear why some of these sections were mentioned] of this Agreement shall continue in effect after termination of this Agreement to the extent necessary to provide for final adjustments and disposition of any claims outstanding, including any such claims arising under Section 16 of this Agreement.

 23. SEVERABILITY OF PROVISIONS

 A ruling by any court or government agency having jurisdiction that any provision of this Agreement is invalid shall not result in invalidation of the entire Agreement, but all remaining terms shall remain in full force and effect.
+[Automatic reformation ?]

 24. CONFIDENTIALITY